-So when we’ve endured a shit show like 2021, it makes plenty of sense that we’d be looking to the start of 2022 as some kind of fresh start or new chapter, or whatever other cliché you’d like to call it.
+So when we’ve endured a year that we might refer to as ‘challenging’ or ‘a shit show’, it makes plenty of sense that we’d be looking to the start of the next year as some kind of fresh start or new chapter, or whatever other cliché you’d like to call it.

 It’s the time of newness, of resolutions, of determination and of change, and for women especially, that impulse always, without fail, manifests as a catchy magazine headline – ‘New Year, New Me’.
 As someone who has splayed that very headline across the cover of a magazine, I unreservedly apologise.

 Because the ‘New Year, New Me’ idea is utter bullshit for anyone who doesn’t run a weight loss company, a gym or a boujee stationary brand.
 It’s a marketing tool aimed at getting us when we’re at our most vulnerable (and the most willing to part with our money).